yuanho-0211/11401_CS203A/studynote/06_hashtable.md

 # Study Note: Hash Table

 ## Description
-Hash Table: The array structure where data (key–value pairs) are stored.Using a hash function to convert each key into an index.
+Hash Table: A Hash Table is a data structure that stores key–value pairs by using a hash function to map each key to an index in an array.
+Its goal is to achieve constant-time average performance for search, insertion, and deletion.
 ## Visualization
 ```c